buley/dash/README.md

 > index.delete

-### IndexedDB Entries
+### IndexedDB Objects

-It's possible to "add" (create), "put" (add or update), "get" (read) and "delete" (destroy) single objects in an object store using a record key path and value associated with a store.
+It's possible to ["`add`"](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBObjectStore-add) (create), ["`get`"](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBObjectStore-get) (read), ["`put`"](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBObjectStore-put) (update an existing object, else create a new one) and ["`delete`"](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBObjectStore-delete) (destroy) single objects in an object store.
+Generally, to `delete` or `get` a record requires using its `key`, but `add` and `put` operations do not require a key and will actually return an object's object store key value when added or put (handy when using a key-generator and the key is unknown until after insertion).

-You can fetch one object at a time using a straightforward request it from the object store in which it resides using a key value to identify a record using the main key path.
-You can optionally use an index to fetch a single object at a time and, when doing so, optionally retrieve just the value of the key rather than return the entire object to which it's attached.

-The various uniqueness rules that you create when using indexes on an object store together apply to any entries (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBObjectStore-add) added to that object store.
+When adding or putting values, the various uniqueness rules that you create when using indexes on an object store together apply to any entries  added to that object store.

+Requests for single objects generally happen against an object store or index.
+When using an index, it's possible to retrieve just the value of the key rather than return the entire object to which it's attached.

+#### IndexedDB Objects

 > object.add